cosmos/cosmos/README.md

 constructing a betting mechanism that can be proven to be an evolutionarily stable strategy.
-The main benefit of Casper as compared to Tendermint may be in offering "availability over consistency" -- consensus does not require a +⅔ quorum from the validators -- perhaps at the cost of commit speed or implementation complexity.
+The main benefit of Casper as compared to Tendermint may be in offering "availability over consistency" -- consensus does not require a +⅔ quorum of voting power -- perhaps at the cost of commit speed or implementation complexity.

 ### Sharded Scaling